chris-shum/GA-Project2/readme.md

 My approach to this app was to attack all the functionality components first.
 I kept it simple creating only one activity per major function, testing each one as I completed it.
 Once finishing, I moved on to the material design.
 Design is tough for me, and I became even more discouraged when I had been fully testing on my device only to find that the layout did not work as well for the emulator.
 Fortunately I found documentation to support multiple screens.

 All and all, I enjoyed the project.
 I'm certain my code could be improved upon and would like to know how.
 I also know I need much more work on material design.
+Currently the app layout is optimized for the Genymotion AVDs Google Nexus 7 and 10.
+Originally it worked on normal sized devices (my LG G4), however since I will be presenting, I figured it would be best to optimize for the emulator.
+For some reason the Nexus 7 is categorized as a "normal", same as my device (which is 2 inches smaller diagonally).
+Layout settings for device were saved however and can be easily switched.

+Glitches:
+Maps function does not work on Genymotion emulators.
+I assume because it doesn't exist on the emulator?

+Device crashes periodically, but could not recreate crashes.
+Additionally, scroll on the details activity does not work on device for some reason.

+Random button: Will only work as long as keyID#s in database are sequential and no numbers skipped.

 ##How to use: